prabhuignoto/react-chrono-docs/docs/features/flip-layout.md

 # Flip Layout

-The `flipLayout` prop provides the ability to reverse the orientation of the timeline in `VERTICAL` and `VERTICAL_ALTERNATING` modes.
+The flip layout feature provides the ability to reverse the orientation of the timeline in `vertical` and `alternating` modes.
 This is particularly useful for right-to-left (RTL) language support or when a reversed chronological display is preferred.

 By default, timelines are rendered left-to-right (or top-to-bottom for vertical modes).
-Enabling `flipLayout` reverses this orientation.
+Enabling flip layout reverses this orientation.

-## Usage
+## Usage (v3.0 Grouped API)

-To flip the timeline layout, add the `flipLayout` boolean prop to the `<Chrono>` component and set it to `true`.
+To flip the timeline layout, use the `layout.positioning.flipLayout` configuration:

 ```jsx
 import React from 'react';